Check this week's newsletter for up-to-date information on all groups.

 Scripture Study Group

-The Scripture Study Group meets regularly to examine Biblical texts together: we gather on Wednesdays at 8:00pm, usually in the Guild Room (except when there is a large-scale series of Wednesday evening meetings).
-Bring a Catholic Bible.
+The Scripture Study Group meets regularly to examine Biblical texts together: we gather on Saturdays mornings in the Library.

 The Society of St Vincent de Paul meets regularly; members are involved in a variety of active pastoral work in the parish, including home visits, hospital visiting, and work with the poor and marginalised.